Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Introduction

 We denote by $\gmod$ the category of (left) $\even$-modules.
-When $\even$ is considered as a purely even Lie superalgebra, the category $\gsmod$ is simply a direct sum of two copies of $\gmod$.
+When $\even$ is considered as a purely even Lie superalgebra, the category $\gsmod$ is simply the direct sum of two copies of $\gmod$.
 We view any $\even$-module as a $\even$-supermodule concentrated in a single parity.
-Additionally, if we disregard the parity, any $\gg$-supermodule $M$ can be viewed as a $\even$-module, denoted by $M_{\ev}$.
+Additionally, if we disregard parity, any $\gg$-supermodule $M$ can be viewed as a $\even$-module, also denoted by $M\vert_{\even}$.
+In what follows, the $\ZZ_2$-grading of $\even$-supermodules will often be left implicit and will be indicated only when it is relevant.

 We will not make an explicit distinction between the categories $\gsmod$ and $\UE(\gg)$\textbf{-smod} or $\gmod$ and $\UE(\even)$\textbf{-mod}, which are the categories of all (left) $\UE(\gg)$-supermodules and left $\UE(\even)$-modules, respectively.